frankkilcommins/SwaggerHub-Portal-Management/products/SwaggerHub Portal APIs/Manage-Existing-Products.md

-# Manage Existing Products

  It's very natural to want to manage an existing API product.
 The administrative APIs support editing the product settings, as well as the ability to add, edit, or delete API references and markdown documents.
 Should the need arise to delete a product completely, the APIs also cater for this use case.

 ## Edit Product Settings

-A product's settings can be updated via a `PATCH` request to the `/products/{productId}` endpoint.
+A product's settings can be updated via a `PATCH` request to the [`/products/{productId}`](https://smartbear.portal.swaggerhub.com/portal/default/swaggerhub-portal-api-0.1.0-beta#/Products/patchProduct) endpoint.

 Sample cURL request to update product settings: